Calling All Students Old and New: Murray Edwards College Boat Club is recruiting for our next novice squad, and we need you!

-Taster sessions will be held during the first week of term, and we will be hosting a Boatie Tea in the walkway of college on Monday 1st October (3-6pm), where you can ask us any questions about what being part of MECBC involves.
+Taster sessions will be held during the first week of term, and we will be hosting a Boatie Tea as part of the Murray Edwards Freshers’ Fair on Tuesday 8th October (3pm-6pm), where you can ask us any questions about what being part of MECBC involves.

 Sign up here to be part of Cambridge’s most iconic sport, and the biggest sports society Murray Edwards College has to offer:

 In the meantime, if you have any questions, just drop the Lower Boats Captains an email at email@example.com!

 NW1 – 2:03.7 (25th in W1 division)

 NW1 – lost to Newnham NW1, beat Catz NW1

 Clare Novice Regatta:

 NW3 – beat Lucy Cavendish NW2, lost to Downing NW2

 W2 – 16:11 (3rd W2 4+)

 NW2 – 9:10 (24th)